 How to do

-1. Take one barbell and place the one end of it at the corner of the floor or fix it inside a landmine base.
+1. Take one barbell and place the one end at the corner of the floor or fix it inside a landmine base.
 Add the weights on the other side of the barbell.

 2. Stand at a shoulder-width stance and grab the barbell.
-You can also use a close grip bar which is used to perform seated cable rows.
+You can also use a close grip bar to perform seated cable rows.
 This will increase the range of motion.

-3. With your shoulders back, start lifting the barbell and take it to your waist.
+3. With your shoulders back, lift the barbell and take it to your waist.
 Don’t bend your lower back during the movement.

-4. Return back to the starting position slowly and then repeat the movement.
+4. Return to the starting position slowly and then repeat the movement.

 Recommended reps- 10-12